 Kirke was in the lineup for Babe Ruth's first win and Cy Young's last

 If they ever build a Delaware County Sports Hall of Fame, Jay Kirke will most certainly be enshrined there.
 After cutting his teeth playing on his hometown Mountain Athletic Club in the early 1900's, Kirke amassed a .315 career average and 3,511 hits over a 23-year run in the minor and major leagues.

 In my research on the Club, I had never heard of Kirke until I spoke with Flesichmanns resident, Terry Pultz, son of the late Charley Pultz who everyone used to call "Junior."
 Junior was, like myself, a baseball junkie.
 Terry shared with me that his Dad was the brains behind the modest baseball display at the Fleischmanns Museum of Memories that has kept the story of the M.A.C. going all these years.
 Terry also relayed to me that we have Junior and Terry's Uncle to thank for erecting the lights at the ballfield in Fleischmanns Park back in the 1960's when his Uncle worked for the telephone company.
 Those lights - taken out in the cleanup after Hurricane Irene - enabled me and many other vintage ball players from the Roxbury Nine and Bovina Dairymen to play a 24 hour marathon of consecutive baseball in May of 2011 that raised over $7,000 for the accessible playground that exists there today.
-How Kirke's name never came up before now is puzzling, but I guess it explains why, as Terrance Mann says so perfectly in Field of Dreams, "heroes get remembered, but legends never die."
+How Kirke's name never came up before now is puzzling, but I guess it explains why, as the Babe points out in that famous dream sequence from The Sandlot: "heroes get remembered, but legends never die."